TarotFansTarot Cards and Tarot Decks Review

 If you love classic tarot only, this may feel unusual at first.
 But if you enjoy astrology or want an oracle that can name the hidden mechanics of a situation, this deck is worth exploring.
 I would use it slowly, keep notes, and let each keyword become a doorway rather than a final answer.

-Oracle of the Radiant Sun Tarot FAQ
+Oracle of the Radiant Sun FAQ

 Is Oracle of the Radiant Sun a tarot deck?